NethermindEth/nethermind/src/Nethermind/Nethermind.WriteTheDocs/configuration.rst

  - PeerNotificationThreshold - description missing

- - ProcessingEnabled - description missing
+ - ProcessingEnabled - If 'false' then the node does not download/process new blocks..

  - RemovePendingTransactionInterval - description missing